Please read puppy information below.

 What is the temperament of the pup’s parents?
 Can we meet them?

 What are the exercise requirements of a Border Collie?

 How do I get involved in activities with my Border Collie?
 How can I get in contact with my local dog training club?

-How much does it cost to look after a Border Collie properly?
+How much does it cost per month/year to look after a Border Collie properly?